janet-dev/LevelCoder-WM/README.md

 <h2 align="left"><img src="docs/pictures/confirm-summary-mobile.jpg"></h2>

 ### Bugs Fixed
-1. To be consistant, replaced all named and rgb colours with hex numbers in style.css.
+1. To be consistant, [replaced all named and rgb colours with hex numbers](docs/pictures/bug-colour-hex.png) in style.css.
-2. On every page, there was a white space visible below the hero image.
+2. On every page, there was a [white space visible below the hero image](docs/pictures/bug-html-height.png).
 This was because the HTML height was greater than the viewport.
     - Fixed by making the HTML height the same as the viewport
     ```html
     html {
         height: 100vh;
     }
     ```
-3. On the courses page, the Bootstrap were overlapping on some screen sizes wilth the following code:
+3. On the courses page, the Bootstrap [cards were overlapping](docs/pictures/bug-overlap.png) on some screen sizes wilth the following code:
     ```html
     <div class="row">
         <div class="col-12 col-md-6 col-lg-3"></div>